 Fricke pointed towards the door of the room.
-The throng of attendants parted to reveal a thin, erect, gray man in his seventies, also dressed in full dress uniform, clutching a large leather satchel.
-The president breathed a relieved sigh.
+The throng parted to reveal a thin, gray man in his seventies, also in dress uniform, clutching a large leather satchel.

 “I’m right here, sir,” replied Major Kilgore in a voice that sounded like sandpaper scraping a rusty pipe.

-Kilgore nodded, his gentle gaze, set within his leathery, hardened face, never wandered from the president.
+The president breathed a relieved sigh.
+Kilgore nodded, his gentle gaze, set within his leathery, hardened face.